A shorter, safer route through a mixed zone precinct.

 NEW LINK ROAD

 Included in the Proposal is a new link road from the roundabout at the end of McRobies Road (before the tip gate) to our proposed Base Terminal.
-This link road will be an S4 class sealed rural road and is designed to follow existing 4WD/fire trails where practical.
-It joins the Main Fire Trail and the high-voltage transmission lines at the boundary of Wellington Park.
+This link road will be an S4 class sealed rural road and provides a legitimate connection from the Tip-Top mountain bike trail onto McRobies Road - a current missing link.

 BENEFIT FOR SOUTH HOBART RESIDENTS

-It also provides new traffic-calming measures for the Rivulet Track and off-street parking for residents.
+It also provides new traffic-calming measures for the Rivulet Track and additional off-street parking for residents.

 SHARE THE TRAFFIC IMPACT WITH FRIENDS & FAMILY: